 Tonight, check out one of the flashiest stars in the sky.
-Every year in northern autumn, we get questions from people who see a bright star twinkling with red and green flashes, low in the northeastern sky.
-Capella is a golden star, and shines more steadily when seen higher up in the sky.
-If you could travel to it in space, you’d find that it’s actually two golden stars, both with roughly the same surface temperature as our local star, the sun . . . but both larger and brighter than the sun.
+Every year in northern autumn, we get questions from people in the Northern Hemisphere who see a bright star twinkling with red and green flashes, low in the northeastern sky.
+That star is likely Capella, which is actually a golden star.

-That’s where Capella’s red and green flashes are coming from … not from the star itself … but from the refraction of its light by our atmosphere.
-When you see Capella higher in the sky, these glints of red and green will disappear.
+So that’s where Capella’s red and green flashes are coming from … not from the star itself … but from the refraction of its light by our atmosphere.
+When you see Capella higher in the sky, you’ll find that these glints of red and green will disappear.

 Bottom line: Assuming you’re in Earth’s Northern Hemisphere, a bright star twinkling with red and green flashes, low in the northeastern sky on October evenings, is probably Capella.